-What to Do If You Are Having a Lonely Birthday
+What to Do If You Are Spending Your Birthday Alone

 Are you facing being alone on your birthday because of your social anxiety?
 Just because you will be alone, that does not mean that you have to be lonely.

-While it’s best to work on overcoming your social anxiety, in the meantime, here are some ideas of ways you can get through your birthday alone (and feel okay about it).
+It’s best to work on overcoming your social anxiety.
+But in the meantime, here are some ideas of ways you can get through your birthday alone (and feel okay about it).

 Whether you actually go to the theater to see a show (and push your comfort zone), rent a movie, watch Netflix, or watch on Amazon Prime (I love their selection!), try to choose something lighthearted that will give you a mental boost.